VeraLiconaResearchGroup/OCSANA-Plus/docs/source/_build/html/_sources/ocsana.rst.txt

 After configuring your OCSANA Run, click 'Run OCSANA Calculations'

 -----------------------------
 OCSANA Results
 -----------------------------

-After the OCSANA run has completed, the results will be displayed in the OCSANA tabe of the Cytoscape Results Panel (right panel)
+After the OCSANA run has completed, the results will be displayed in the OCSANA subpanel of the Cytoscape Results Panel (right panel)

 ++++++++++++++++++++++++++++